vzeizer/Udacity_MLEng_Azure_Project2/README.md

 1. Authentication

-As I am using Udacity's lab, I am not required to create a secutiry principal (not allowed).
+As I am using Udacity's lab environment, I am not required to create a secutiry principal (not allowed).
 Just in the situation that the person is doing the assignments in your own account, you've got to do the following steps:

 - install *az* enable it in the terminal